Skip to main content

 As a foundation, we have a lot of power within our sector and within our communities.
 We should use that power to improve our communities through our internal work just as much as we use our grant dollars to do so.

-Stephanie Peterson is the Learning & Evaluation Officer for the Saint Paul & Minnesota Foundation.
-As part of the Operations team, Stephanie uses data to better understand and grow the Foundation’s impact in service.
-She recently presented a session at the 2021 GEO Learning Conference on the topic of disaggregating grantmaking data.
+Stephanie Peterson is the Director of Learning for the Saint Paul & Minnesota Foundation.
+As part of the Community Impact team, Stephanie uses data to better understand and grow the Foundation’s impact in service.
+She presented a session at the 2021 GEO Learning Conference on the topic of disaggregating grantmaking data.

 More Stories